signetlabdei/lorawan-docs/models/source-temp/uan.rst

 Li-Ion batteries model
 ^^^^^^^^^^^^^^^^^^^^^^

-A generic Li-Ion battery model has been implemented based on [7][8].
-The model can be fitted to any type of Li-Ion battery simply changing the model's parameters The default values are fitted for the Panasonic CGR18650DA Li-Ion Battery [9].
+A generic Li-Ion battery model has been implemented based on [7]_ [8]_.
+The model can be fitted to any type of Li-Ion battery simply changing the model's parameters The default values are fitted for the Panasonic CGR18650DA Li-Ion Battery [9]_.
 [TODO insert figure]
 As shown in figure the model approximates very well the Li-Ion cells.
 Regarding Seagliders, the batteries used into the AUV are Electrochem 3B36 Lithium / Sulfuryl Chloride cells [10]_.
 Also with this cell type, the model seems to approximates the different discharge curves pretty well, as shown in the figure.

 .. note::

-    should I insert the li-ion model deatils here?
+    should I insert the li-ion model details here?
 I think it is better to put them into an Energy-related chapter..

 Scope and Limitations
 =====================